Chapter 12 // Frontier

 Zero-knowledge proof systems require careful constraint engineering.
 A single missing constraint can make the proof unsound, letting anyone forge a valid proof.
 Use audited frameworks.

 The most dangerous mistake in frontier cryptography is not the math.
 It is the implementation.
 These systems have subtle security requirements.
-A missing constraint in a ZKP circuit, an incorrect noise parameter in FHE, or a flawed secret sharing reconstruction can all silently destroy security.
+A missing constraint in a ZKP circuit or an incorrect noise parameter can silently destroy security.
 Use audited libraries, follow established standards, and have experts review your design.

 The next frontier

-This chapter introduced four families of cryptographic techniques that go beyond the classical toolkit.
+This chapter introduced two families of cryptographic techniques that go beyond the classical toolkit.
 Each solves a problem that was previously considered impossible or impractical.

 The full picture